 Under certain circumstances, the Talent Committee recognizes that special arrangements with respect to an executive's employment may be necessary or desirable.
 For example, due to regulatory considerations, Mr. Ali maintains residency in the United States as well as Switzerland.
-Because his residence in both the United States and Switzerland is deemed beneficial to Organon and supports the performance of his duties, Mr. Ali receives limited benefits related to his residency in Switzerland, such as housing reimbursements, tax compliance services, moving costs for the shipment of household items to the United States, miscellaneous relocation costs, and tax reimbursements relating to the housing and moving costs.
+Because his residence in both the United States and Switzerland is deemed beneficial to Organon and supports the performance of his duties, Mr. Ali receives limited benefits related to his residency in Switzerland, such as housing reimbursements, tax compliance services, miscellaneous relocation costs, and tax reimbursements relating to the housing and moving costs.
 Mr. Ali is not tax equalized by Organon for any income taxes due as a result of his residency in both the United States and Switzerland, although he receives legacy tax equalization payments from Merck associated with equity awards granted in 2020 and prior years because he received such grants in connection with his service to Merck, and such tax equalization payments are consistent with Merck's historical policies.
-While Mr. Ali's tax equalization payments are not obligations of Organon and relate to grants from his prior service rendered to Merck, such payments are included in the 2022 Summary Compensation Table because they were funded by Merck at the time of spinoff.
+While Mr. Ali's tax equalization payments are not obligations of Organon and relate to grants from his prior service rendered to Merck, such payments are included in the 2023 Summary Compensation Table because they were funded by Merck at the time of spinoff.
 Mr. Ali is responsible for the tax payments associated with his equity awards granted after 2020, all of which were granted after he relocated back to the United States and commenced services with Organon.

-During 2021, Organon hired an outside security provider to perform a comprehensive security assessment with respect to Mr. Ali.
-Based on its security assessment, the outside security provider recommended certain home security services be provided to Mr. Ali as well as advanced intelligence monitoring, secure transportation and security personnel.
-Accordingly, Organon paid for certain security services for Mr. Ali.
+During 2023, Organon hired an outside security provider to perform an updated, comprehensive security assessment with respect to Mr. Ali.
+Based on its security assessment, the outside security provider recommended certain home security services be provided to Mr. Ali as well as advanced intelligence monitoring, secure transportation for Mr. Ali and his immediate family members and security personnel.
+Accordingly, Organon paid for certain security services for Mr. Ali and his immediate family members.
 Because Organon believes it is in the best interests of Organon and its shareholders to protect Mr. Ali against possible security threats to him and his family members, Organon requires Mr. Ali to accept such personal security protection.
 Organon also believes that the costs of this security are appropriate and necessary.
-In addition, Mr. Ali's immediate family members are also permitted to use Company vehicles that are available through the personal security protection program when available.
-We have reported the costs related to security services for Mr. Ali in the 2022 All Other Compensation Table.
-Mr. Ali has limited use of chartered aircraft and, when traveling for business, guests, including family members, may occasionally accompany him when he is using such aircraft for business purposes and such aircraft can accommodate them, in which case there is no additional aggregate incremental cost to Organon.
-Accordingly, no amount is reflected for such guest travel in the "All Other Compensation" column of the 2022 Summary Compensation Table.
-Personal use of the chartered aircraft by the CEO requires prior approval of the CFO and the General Counsel.
+We have reported the costs related to security services for Mr. Ali and his immediate family members in the 2023 All Other Compensation Table.
+Mr. Ali and our other NEOs have limited use of chartered aircraft and, when traveling for business, guests, including family members, may occasionally accompany Mr. Ali when he is using such aircraft for business purposes and such aircraft can accommodate them, in which case there is no additional aggregate incremental cost to Organon.
+Accordingly, no amount is reflected for such guest travel in the "All Other Compensation" column of the 2023 Summary Compensation Table.
+Personal use of the chartered aircraft by the CEO requires prior approval of the CFO and the General Counsel and Mr. Ali did not have any personal use of the aircraft during 2023.
+Personal use of Company chartered aircraft by other NEOs is not permitted.

-Please see the "All Other Compensation" column of the 2022 Summary Compensation Table for further information regarding the perquisites and personal benefits received by the NEOs with respect to 2022.
+Please see the "All Other Compensation" column of the 2023 Summary Compensation Table for further information regarding the perquisites and personal benefits received by the NEOs with respect to 2023.